dmbarbour/wikilon/docs/ABCRT.md

 # ABC Runtime Design

-As per [my performance strategy](Performance.md), I'm developing a C runtime: a good interpreter, with a little extra room for JIT compilations.
+As per [my performance strategy](Performance.md), I'm developing a high performance runtime: a good interpreter, with a little extra room for JIT compilations.
 The following is a sketch of the runtime I'm designing.

 ## Design Goals